 Teaching Global Issues in a Controversial Election Year

-This webinar will be hosted on edWeb.net.
+This webinar was hosted on edWeb.net.

 In a controversial election year, how can you help students understand the global and foreign policy issues impacting the U.S. election using fact-based, non-partisan resources?
 Educators can meaningfully engage students with diverse political perspectives by teaching global issues using carefully considered, proven approaches.